AdrianVovk/kotlin-native-sdk/README.md

 # Kotlin/Native SDK
-This repo shows off Kotlin/Native with a simple GTK Program
+This repo shows off Kotlin/Native and the Substance SDK with a simple GTK Program.

+## Building
+You have two ways to build this:

-To start, run `build/make` and follow the prompts. *The first build will take some time (6 minuts on a i7 6700) and requires a bit of RAM.
-Subsequent builds are much less intense (down to 9 seconds on the same CPU)*
+*__Note:__ The first build will take a few minutes and requires a bit of RAM.
+Subsequent builds require less ram and are faster*

+##### Gradle

+This uses the Kotlin/Native Gradle plugin to build the project.

+To build, run `./gradlew build`.
+The built binary will be placed in the `out/` folder.

+To clean the working directory, run `./gradlew clean`.

+*Depending on your configuration, it might be easier to replace `./gradlew` with `gradle`*

+##### Included Build script

+To build, run `tools/build` and follow the prompts.
+The builr binary will be placed in the	`out/` folder.
+Subsequent builds will ask if you want to rebuild the libraries.
+If you are experiencing issues with compilation, try answering `y` to these prompts.

+To clean the working directory, run `tools/clean`.